Oil could hit $60 before year-end: Barron's, citing Citi analyst

 Following the jump to $60 Lee expects prices to remain flat heading into 2018, as the supply side catches up with demand.
 Barring major political disruptions from petroleum-producing nations, he expects the price of crude probably will not rise much above $60.

-(Reporting by Dion Rabouin; Editing by James Dalgleish)
+Reporting by Dion Rabouin; Editing by James Dalgleish